 Likewise, if you struggle with certain school subjects, you can pursue college majors where those skills don't come into play as frequently.
 For instance, if you cannot seem to wrap your head around history class, then you may not want a political science degree.
 Performing poorly in a single class does not have to rule out an entire degree program, however, as long as you give your skills a chance to grow.
 For example, you could lag behind your classmates in algebra and still excel in business school, as long as you focus on your communications and strategy skills instead of raw math power.

 What tasks do you perform most often at home, at school, or at work?
 If you already have a job, think about the kinds of skills you use there.
 If you enjoy working with customers face-to-face at a lunch counter or in a retail store, a business degree can help you develop those superior sales skills.
 If you babysit for extra money, you might consider a career in education, child care or child psychology and development.

 What do other people tell you that you're already good at?
 If your teachers and family members compliment you on your clear speaking voice, you could grow that skill with a communications degree.
-If you tell great stories at parties, or you like to imagine fantasy worlds with your children, a college major in creative writing will help you exercise your brain.
-If you care for an ill child or family member, you can turn your compassionate spirit into a lucrative career with a college major in nursing.
+If you tell great stories at parties, or you like to imagine fantasy worlds with your children, a college major in creative writing could help you polish your skills.
+If you're the parent your child wants care from when he or she feels sick, you might be able to turn your compassion into a career with a college major in nursing.

 Identify Your Interests

 Once you have figured out some of the things you're already good at, brainstorm for a while about the types of skills you would love to develop and the kinds of industries you would enjoy working in.